History of James Franco in Timeline

 In September 2010, James Franco acquired the rights to Stephen Elliott's The Adderall Diaries, with the intention to adapt, direct, and star in the film.

-On September 23, 2010, James Franco erroneously announced that he received a "D" grade in "Acting" class at the NYU Graduate Film School.
+On September 23, 2010, James Franco publicly announced that he received a "D" grade in an "Acting" class at NYU, but he actually received it in a "Directing the Actor" class.

 October 19, 2010: Publication of Palo Alto